 Desertcart purchases this item on your behalf and handles shipping, customs, and support to USA.

-The TP-Link Archer BE600 is a cutting-edge Tri-Band WiFi 7 router delivering up to 9.7 Gbps total bandwidth across 6 GHz, 5 GHz, and 2.4 GHz bands.
-Designed for large homes, it covers up to 2,600 sq. ft. and supports 120 devices simultaneously.
-Equipped with a 10 Gbps WAN/LAN port and multiple 2.5 Gbps LAN ports, it ensures ultra-fast wired and wireless connectivity.
-Advanced security features via TP-Link HomeShield and WPA3 encryption safeguard your network, while easy setup through the Tether app and voice assistant compatibility make it a seamless upgrade for modern smart homes and demanding users.
+The TP-Link Archer BE600 is a cutting-edge Tri-Band WiFi 7 router delivering a combined wireless speed of 9.7 Gbps across 6 GHz, 5 GHz, and 2.4 GHz bands.
+Equipped with a 10 Gbps WAN/LAN port and multiple 2.5 Gbps LAN ports, it supports multi-gigabit wired connections.
+Designed for large homes, it covers up to 2,600 sq. ft. and supports up to 120 devices simultaneously.
+Advanced features include beamforming, MU-MIMO, OFDMA, VPN support, and robust security via TP-Link HomeShield with WPA3 encryption.
+Easy setup and smart management are enabled through the Tether app and voice assistant compatibility.

 | Antenna Location | Gaming, Home |